mfish0005/chat-demo/README.md

 5. You can decide how you want to store messages with chat handles in Firestore
 6. The chat messages in the chat stream should show mentions with a light blue highlight background.

 ### Technical steps

 1. Get the project running by cloning this repository, installing Angular CLI, then running `npm install` and `ng serve`
 2. Take `src/assets/users.json` (our mock user data) and write a function generate a unique chat handle for each user.
 Your function should try auto-generated handles for each user until it finds one not currently in use.
 FirstnameLastname or their email username are good initial candidates.
-3. Create an <a href="https://algolia.com">Algolia</a> account and upload the user data there, with the chat handles
+3. Create an <a href="https://algolia.com">Algolia</a> account and upload the user data there, with the chat handles.
+Note that chat handles do not need to be unique (turns out this is more useful in a real-world application).
 4. Get type-ahead working in the app, using Algolia as the search engine
 5. Build the key handlers to implement the enter auto-complete, arrow up/down selection, and handle user backspace presses as well (e.g. if they delete the @, stop showing the menu)
 6. Decide how to post the messages to FireStore
 7. Show messages with mentions in them with the mention highlighted

 ### Bonus points

 Here are a few other nice to haves:

 - Email the mentioned user to let them know who said what to them.
 You should direct all these emails to your own address.
 - Give each user their own chat bubble colour
 - Add an emoji palette
 - If a user sends just one emoji, show it big with no background
 - Make the text input grow multiline if required

 ## Using the `ng` command line tool with this project